elm-community/js-integration-examples/more/webcomponents/README.md

 customElements.define("my-element", MyElement);
 ```

+Have a look at the [minimal example setup that works in ECMAScript 5 compliant browsers](minimal-es5-setup.html).

 For cross-browser support you'll need a polyfill for old browsers *and* modern browsers!

 And that's not even the whole story.
 There are other approaches like serving different bundles to different browsers like [Angular 8+ differential loading][ng-differential-loading] does.
 Which also has problems, having two different code base versions of your app run in older and newer browsers respectively can lead to bugs that are very hard track down.